dstackai/dstack.github.io/docs/index.md

 #### Token

-Next, you have to configure the CLI with your personal access token.
-This can be done by running the following command:
+Next, you have to configure the CLI with your personal access token:

 ```bash
 dstack config --token <your personal access token>